microsoftgraph/microsoft-graph-docs-contrib/concepts/quick_start_faq.md

 Most of the samples provided by the quick starts get your profile picture and upload it to the root directory of your OneDrive account.
 If you sign in with an MSA account (live.com, hotmail.com) Microsoft Graph can't currently fetch your profile picture, so we fall back to the thought bubble image.
 The sample also uses this image if your account has no profile picture.

-###	Why do you provide a **[Manage your app](https://apps.dev.microsoft.com)** link after I get an App ID?
+###	Why do you provide a **[Manage your app](https://apps.dev.microsoft.com)** link after I get an app ID?

-We provide this link because the App ID step registers a new application for you in the [Application Registration Portal](https://apps.dev.microsoft.com).
+We provide this link because the app ID step registers a new application for you in the [Application Registration Portal](https://apps.dev.microsoft.com).
 We provide this link so that you can view the settings for this application, delete the application, or even update the settings for the application after you run the sample.

 ## Didn't find what you need?